Pianist, organist, composer and singer to the City Livery Companies

 He became a Freeman of the Worshipful Company of Musicians in 2014, where he was proposed by the late Lord Mayor and Past Master Musician, Alderman Sir Andrew Parmley.
 Julian was delighted to be clothed with the Livery of that Company in 2017.
 He is a Freeman of the City of London.

-A devotee of City and Livery Company ceremonial, Julian edited all four editions of The City of London Freeman’s Guide and is presently collaborating with the author on a new publication about the City’s musical connections.
+A devotee of City and Livery Company ceremonial, Julian co-authored a guide about the City’s musical connections, Songs and Music of the City of London (2021) and edited all four editions of The City of London Freeman’s Guide.